nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 may rescan all files, per-user, a space-delimited list of users, and limit the search path::

- $ sudo -u www-data php owncloud/occ  files:scan --help
+ $ sudo -u www-data php occ  files:scan --help
    Usage:
    files:scan [-p|--path="..."] [-q|--quiet] [--all] [user_id1] ... [user_idN]